Student Handbook

 Meal Plans and Dining Services

-All students residing in the residence halls are required to purchase a meal plan in conjunction with the Residence Hall Contract.
-Residents may choose between the following 7-day meal plans: 10 meals + $150 flex; 14 meals+$100 flex; 19 meals+$50 flex; 75 Block + $150 flex (sophomores); and 100 Block + $100 (sophomores).
-In addition, residents who wish to decrease their meal plans after the beginning of each semester must do so within 30 days.
+All students residing in the residence halls are required to purchase a meal plan.
+Residents may choose between the following meal plans: 10 meals per week+$150 flex, 14 meals per week+$100 flex, 19 meals per week+$50 flex, 75 meals per semester+$150 flex, or 100 meals per semester+$100 flex.
+Residents who wish to decrease their meals plans after the beginning of each semester must do so within (30) thirty days.
 Residents may increase their meal plan at any time.
 At times when the residence halls are closed, dining services are not available.
-These times shall include: Thanksgiving Break, the December Holiday/Winter Break and Spring Break.
-For exact dates, residents should refer to current college calendars.
-Meal plans are non-transferable.
+These times include Thanksgiving Break, Winter Break, and Spring Break.
+For exact dates, residents should refer to current college academic calendars.
+Meals plans are non-transferable.

 Room Assignment Policy

 Returning residents are given first consideration in the room assignment process.
-New residents are assigned to rooms and halls according to their preferences on their application and space availability.
-All requests for specific room assignments will be granted on the basis of a first-come, first-serve priority.
-If the initial requested room/hall cannot be granted, the housing office will attempt to accommodate the student's next room/hall preference.
-Students in need of housing after all available rooms have been reserved will be placed on a waiting list, and will be contacted as spaces become available.
-Priority will be given to students according to the date placed on the waiting list.
-Eligibility for the GRB suites: Sophomores who have a 3.0 or higher and have no more than one campus policy violation may be eligible to live in preferred housing.
-Rooms are assigned on a first-come, first-served basis.
+New residents are assigned to rooms and halls based on their preferences listed on their housing application and space availability.
+All requests for specific room assignments will be granted on a first-come, first-serve basis.
+If the initial requested room or hall cannot be granted, the Residence Life Office will attempt to accommodate the student’s next room or hall preference.
+Students in need of housing after all available rooms have been reserved will be placed on a waitlist and will be contacted as spaces become available.
+Priority will be given to students according to the date placed on the waitlist.

 Room Occupancy

-Two residents will be assigned to each residence hall room (2-4 people in Dowis Apartments, GRB Suites).
-Single rooms are reserved for medical/emergency needs at an increased rate on a first-come, first-served basis.
+Two residents will be assigned to each room (2-4 people in Dowis Apartments, GRB Suites).
+Single rooms are reserved for medical or emergency needs at an increased rate on a first-come, first-serve basis.
 Based upon availability, students may request single rooms in Poole Hall at an increased rate on a first-come, first-serve basis.
 Residence Life reserves the right to assign students to single rooms as deemed necessary.

-There are three times during the contracted period when residents are unable to stay in the residence halls: Thanksgiving Break, Winter Break, and Spring Break (for exact dates, residents should refer to current college calendars).
+There are three times during the contracted period when residents are unable to reside in the residence halls: Thanksgiving Break, Winter Break, and Spring Break (for exact dates, residents should refer to the college academic calendars).
 All residence halls will close at 5:30 P.M. on the last day of finals for each semester.
 Residents must vacate the residence halls prior to closing time.
-Special permission to remain in the residence halls after closing time may be granted by the Director of Residence Life.
+Special permission to remain in the residence halls may be granted by the Director of Residence Life.

 Section 2 - General Conditions